HOW TO FILE A PARTITION SUIT IN INDIA

 6. Filing of Written Statement [W.S.] – Upon the receipt of notice the Opposite Part/Respondent is required to appear in the court and in the meanwhile is also required to file his Written Statement.
-Such written statement is a reply to the plaint and in other words can be called as a defense of the Opposite Party.
+Such written statement is a reply to the plaint and in other words can be called as a defence of the Opposite Party.
 Such written statement shall be filed within 30 days of the receipt of the notice which can be further extended to a period of 90 days [only if the court permits].
 Such Written Statement shall explicitly deny the false allegations in the Plaint.
 Any such allegation which is not explicitly denied will be deemed to be accepted.

 7. Replication – A replication is a reply of the written statement submitted by the opposite party/parties.
 Such replication shall also explicitly deny all the allegations which are falsely put by the Opposite Party/Parties and any such allegation which is not explicitly denied shall be deemed to be admitted.
 Once a replication is filed, the pleadings are said to be complete.

 8. Filing of other relevant documents – Once the pleadings are over both the parties are given an opportunity from the court to file all relevant and necessary documents to justify their claims.